Techman749/RevlexOS-Mobile/README.md

-RevlexOS-Mobile
+RevlexOS: Mobile
 ===============

-The same RevlexOS you all know and love, written for ComputerCraft Pocket Computers
+The same RevlexOS you all know and love, written for ComputerCraft Pocket Computers.

+RevlexOS: Mobile